bny11638/UGANutrition/README.md

 # UGANutrition
-Calorie Counter based off of UGA's cafeteria menu developed with the tkinter library in python
+Calorie Counter based off of UGA's cafeteria menu developed with the tkinter library in Python.
+It is intended to be downloaded onto your computer and act as a replacement for build your plate.

-To run type in py __main__.py
-Dependencies:
--PIL
--mysql.connector
--matplotlib
+##Collaborators
+Matthew Tzou - Helped designed the application.